 Make a selection of the teeth by using one of the lasso tools and/or magic wand tool.

 Now we’re going to refine the edge of our selection.

-Will now turn this selection into layer mask
+Will now turn this selection into the layer mask.

-The selection that you had will turn into layer mask
+The selection that you had will turn into the layer mask.

 To take the Dark areas in the teeth, go to the Adjustments Layer again, select Curves.
 Select the Curves Layer and double-click on it.
 This will open up the Layer Style dialog Box.
 Now Alt + Click on the Underlying Layer Slider right pointer.
 This will split the pointer into 2.
 Now move the left half of the newly created half and slide it to the right to your liking.
 Same with the right half, but not too much left.